What is Fentanyl? A Parents Guide to Fentanyl & Teens

 However, drugs made in illicit manufacturing facilities do not have the same standards for consistency and safety.

-The DEA has reported that 7 out of 10 counterfeit pills seized contain a potentially lethal (2mg) dose of fentanyl.
-However, some pills tested contained up to 8 mg of fentanyl — that’s 4x the lethal amount.
+The DEA has reported that 6 to 7 out of 10 counterfeit pills seized contain a potentially lethal (2mg) dose of fentanyl.
+However, some pills tested contained up to 8 mg of fentanyl: that’s 4x the lethal amount.

 There is no way for your teenager to tell if a single counterfeit pill will contain the tiniest trace amount of fentanyl, a lethal dose, or a dose that’s 4x as deadly.